NimaBavar/NyvoNetHunter/.github/README.md

 ## What is the purpose of this project?
 ---
-> **In NyvoStudio, we understand that not all individuals have a technical background in prominent cyber-security operations; That's why we've designed our user-friendly interface to provide an intuitive and seamless experience, enabling users with varying levels of technical expertise to leverage the power of connection scraping; Our interface is simple to navigate, to help users get started quickly and easily.**
+> **In NyvoStudio, we understand that not all individuals have a technical background in prominent cyber-security operations; That's why we've designed our user-friendly interface to provide an intuitive and seamless experience, enabling users with varying levels of technical expertise to leverage the power of connection scraping; Our interface is simple to navigate; to help users get started quickly and easily.**
 ---